tukasa0001/TownOfHost/README-EN.md

 ### Madmate

-Team：Imposter
+Team：Impostor
 Replace From：Engineer

-Belongs to the Imposter team, but Madmate does not know who the Imposter is.
+Belongs to the Impostor team, but Madmate does not know who the Impostor is.
-Imposter also doesn't know who Madmate is.
+Impostors also doesn't know who Madmate is.
 They can not kill or sabotage, but they can enter the vent.

 (There are special settings for them.)